byuccl/neurocore_fpt_2025/readme.md

 python src/infer.py <model> <path_to.dump>
 ```

-Where model is one of the following:
+where model is one of the following:

 * gat2.pt
 * sage.pt